-In addition to the outstanding range of British and overseas newspapers in the collections of British Library Newspapers, which can be consulted in the Reading Rooms at Colindale in north London, some other newspaper and newspaper cuttings materials of related interest can also be found in other collections throughout The British Library.
+In addition to the outstanding range of British and overseas newspapers in the collections of British Library Newspapers, some other newspaper and newspaper cuttings materials of related interest can also be found in other collections throughout The British Library.

 The Canine World 15 August 1890.
 Copyright © The British Library Board

 Newspapers in the General Printed Books Collection

 A collection of Civil War and other seventeenth-century newsbooks and newspapers, The Thomason Tracts, is housed in the main library in St Pancras and can be read in the Rare Books and Music Reading Room there.

 Also held in the main library in St Pancras are the original copies of the pre-1801 newspapers, apart from most of its provinicial holdings, which belong to The Burney Collection of Newspapers.
 This remarkable collection consists of 700 bound volumes of newspapers dating from 1603 to 1817.
 Although access to the original papers themselves is restricted, microfilm copies of the papers - which make up one part of the large microfilm collection of Early English Newspapers - can be read in the microfilm reading areas of the Newspaper Library Reading Rooms at Colindale.
 Microfilms of the Burney Collection may also be consulted in the Rare Books and Music Reading Room in St Pancras.

 These newspapers are listed in the British Library General Catalogue of Printed Books, along with some other early newspapers acquired into other collections and held in St Pancras.
 Special catalogues relating to the Thomason and Burney collections are held both in Colindale and in St Pancras.